 Wait until the balloons are entirely frozen, and then remove them from the freezer.

-A note of caution: Salt and ice combination can potentially irritate/burn the skin.
+A note of caution: The combination of salt and ice can potentially irritate/burn the skin.
 Holding something frozen against your skin for two to three minutes will result in a burn.
 The burn is caused by frostbite, and it happens because salt lowers the temperature at which ice melts.
-So use tools like ๐ฅspoons, droppers, squirt/squeeze bottles, etc., or offer a child to wear gloves while conducting this experiment.
+So use tools like 🥄spoons, droppers, squirt/squeeze bottles, etc., or offer a child to wear gloves while conducting this experiment.
 [We have been doing salt-water melting activity for about five years, and we have never had any issues.
 However, you are the best judge of how sensitive your child’s skin is.]

 Cloud Dough Frozen Dino Eggs Sensory Bin

-๐จ Offer a hammering extension only to children who are proficient with this skill.
-So, I suggest as a prerequisite a clay hammering Montessori PLA, which is for the preschool ages 3-6.
+🔨 Offer a hammering extension only to children proficient with this skill.
+So, I suggest a clay hammering Montessori PLA as a prerequisite, which is for preschool ages 3-6.
 Also, make sure to model to a child how to hammer carefully so as not to hit the hand.
-And wear protected glasses as ice fractions might shatter and shoot out in the air.
+Wear protective glasses as ice fractions might shatter and shoot out in the air.

 Thus, reducing the freezing point of water forces the ice to melt and prevents the water from freezing or re-freezing.
 Please note, however, that salt alone can not melt the ice!
 Instead, salt must be combined with water first to start the melting process.
 So, when salt touches water, salt starts to dissolve, thus lowering the freezing point and melting the surrounding ice.
 Voila!

-Ways to adopt this dinosaur eggs ice excavation :
+Ways to adopt the dinosaur egg ice excavation

-You can also take this activity outdoors and hide the eggs in the undergrowth, offering little paleontologists to find and rescue trapped friends.
-Thereafter, use your dinosaurs for small word imaginative play or play with them while reading some favorite dinosaur storybooks.
+You can also take this activity outdoors and hide the eggs in the undergrowth, offering little paleontologists the opportunity to find and rescue trapped friends.
+Thereafter, use your dinosaurs for small-word imaginative play or play with them while reading some favorite dinosaur storybooks.
 (We love My First Discoveries and Little Kids First Big Book of Dinosaurs among the few – check out all our favorite Dinosaur materials and books on my Amazon Page.)

 Here, I am reusing the cloud dough from the Rainbow Gem activity.
 When I combined all the colors, the resulting mixed color resembles a nice earthy tone.
 So here, I have set up a play dough invitation to explore oviparous animals and their eggs.
 Simply hide birds and dinosaurs in a play-dough molded “egg” and offer your little one to discover what is inside!